-Diana Untermeyer lived in Doha, Qatar, from 2004 – 2007 while her husband Chase Untermeyer served as U.S. ambassador.
+Diana Untermeyer is the cultural advisor to the Qatar-America Institute.
+She lived in Doha, Qatar, from 2004 – 2007 while her husband Chase Untermeyer served as U.S. ambassador.
 In Qatar she was active with women’s and children’s programs and in the conservation, arts and health communities.
-Diana participated in numerous equestrian sports and won top rider for the 2006-2007 endurance season.
+She participated in numerous equestrian sports and won top rider for the 2006-2007 endurance season.

 Her book, Qatar: Sand, Sea, and Sky was published in 2011.